-The University's proportionate share of the total OPEB liability of \$178.4 million was measured as of July 1, 2017, and was determined by an actuarial valuation as of that date.
-At June 30, 2018, the University's proportionate share, determined by its proportion of total benefit payments made, was 1.65 percent, which was an increase of 0.01 from its proportionate share measured as of June 30, 2017.
+The University's proportionate share of the total OPEB liability of \$174.1 million was measured as of June 30, 2018, and was determined by an actuarial valuation as of July 1, 2017, and update procedures were used to determine liabilities as of July 1, 2018.
+At June 30, 2019, the University's proportionate share, determined by its proportion of total benefit payments made, was 1.65 percent, which was equal to its proportionate share measured as of June 30, 2018.